sirshuoshuo/Speech-Signal-Processing/labs/lab6/lab6report.md

 ---
 ## Introduction
 In this lab course, we learned a new method to analysis signals called cepstrum.
-Intuitively, cepstrum is the *frequency response of the frequency domain*, which is used to saparate two signals doing convolution.
+Intuitively, cepstrum is the *frequency response of the frequency domain*, which is used to separate two signals doing convolution.
 This method will be used further in speech siganl processing and analysis, and in this lab problems are designed for us to understand its basic principles and test it on several expample siganls.

 ---